flash548/mojo-gateway/README.md

 ![Example usage](./example.png)

-In its current state, the service is very featureless and does not support user registration yet (on purpose).
-The user login is handled by the [Yancy](https://metacpan.org/pod/Yancy) Mojolicious CMS library which has a ton of customizable options.
-But in this service we just use the [Yancy::Plugin::Auth](https://metacpan.org/pod/Yancy::Plugin::Auth) to save not having to implement my own user authentication.

 The service also uses [Mojo::JWT](https://metacpan.org/pod/Mojo::JWT) to create and inject a Json Web Token (JWT) into authenticated requests before they are proxied to their intended micro-service.
 Services can use the JWT to identify the request and perform their